- Is it possible to carry deep resentment and be unaware of the power it holds over you?

-Fifteen years ago, she had stopped to assist a couple of motorists and was violently struck by a drunk driver.
+Many years ago she stopped to assist a couple of motorists and was violently struck by a drunk driver.
 For a year after the accident, she was unable to walk without assistance.
-But it took her fifteen years to come to terms with the anger that she held and the hold it had on her.
+It took her fifteen years to come to terms with the anger that she held and the hold it had on her.

-Shortly after the accident, the drunk driver wrote her a letter but she refused to open it.
+Shortly after the accident, the drunk driver wrote a letter to her that she refused to open.
 She wouldn’t do anything to validate this man’s existence.
-Then, many years later, something happened that led her to find the letter and open it.
+Many years later something happened that led her to find the letter and open it.
 She was writing a book on forgiveness based on an Amish family and she learned of the Nickel Mine murders at an Amish School house in Lancaster.
-The gunman, Charles Roberts IV shot ten girls (aged 6–13), killing five, before committing suicide.
+The gunman, Charles Roberts IV shot ten girls (aged 6–13), killing five, and then he took his own life.

 As the story unfolded, the woman was unable to continue to write her book.
 The horrific nature of the crime and the response of the Amish community led her to look more deeply at her own loss.
 She was so profoundly moved by the love the Amish showed toward the Roberts family (the family of the murderer).
 Their love and forgiveness forced her to face a flood of pent up emotions.
 Her anger toward the drunk driver who changed her life had never been completely resolved.
 She knew she had to come to terms with the power he held over her and the resentment that consumed her soul.

 When asked what changes she experienced with forgiveness, after a brief pause, she spoke of her freedom from a gravitational pull toward a cynical and sarcastic outlook on life.
-This is a common shield people use to hide their deep hurts and anger.
-Cynical and sarcastic people often use these responses to shield themselves from painful experiences.
+This is a common shield people use to hide deep hurts and anger.
+Cynical and sarcastic people are often carrying deeper hurts and resentments.